deepkumartraining/docker-k8s-April23/Day33/Day33Notes.md

 ## Agenda -
 	- Recap/Any query from previous session
-	- PV and PVC Data dependencies, use case & Advantages
+	- Storage Classes understanding and provisioner details
-	- static vs dynamic provisoning
+	- Storage classes demo
-	- NFS Server Setup and configure as PV/PVC
+	- statefulset understanding and use cases
-	- PV and pvc demo - PVC assignment in deployments, daemonset and statefulSet objects
+	- Statefulset Demo